 However, don’t alienate contacts who aren’t so tech-savvy or interested in social media.
 It’s important to include more traditional contact details, too, so that people who just want to pick up the phone and start a conversation can do so with ease.

-Before you get your business cards designed, take a look at the Red Rock Brokers Group offer.
+Before you get your business cards designed, take a look at the Redrock Group offer.
 Our members get support with all aspects of their business, including marketing and promotion.